All you need to know about color theory in UI Design

 Sometimes called value describes how light or dark a color is.
 In many color spaces, the lightness value is relative to how computers see it, but some (like CIELAB color space) describe lightness by how human eyes perceive it.
 This helps with creating a consistent color palette.

-Lightness values vizualized
+Lightness values visualized

 Tone